vbabashov/house-prices/README.md

 I'm going to skip this step, since I don't have the actual outcomes of the unseen test data.

-Details of the Develop and Deploy stages can be found in a separate [Jupyter notebook](https://github.com/vbabashov/house-prices/blob/main/price_prediction.ipynb).
+The details as well as full implementation of the Develop and Deploy stages can be found in a separate [Jupyter notebook](https://github.com/vbabashov/house-prices/blob/main/price_prediction.ipynb).

+# Concluding Remarks